AU-BCE-EE/guidance-python-vs-code/README.md

 # 1. Overview

+This guide provides information on using Python the Visual Studio Code, a flexible and free integrated development environment (IDE) that works particularly well for Python.
-This guide will cover three main ways to use Python in VS Code:
+Altong with relevenat background, this guide includes three main ways to use Python in VS Code:

-1. Interactively by typing directly in Python
+1. **Interactive** by typing directly into a Python interpreter
-2. By line or section, working in script edititor and sending code to Python window
-3. Script mode, calling Python and running script in shell
+2. **Script mode** by calling Python and running script in shell non-interactively
+3. **Interactive script development** by sending script code by line or section to the Python interpreter

+These are not the only ways Python can be usedin VSC.
+But they are perfectly sufficient for the majority of our needs in projects and courses.
+Some users may prefer a Jupyter Notebook-based approach or a Quarto report.
+Both are supported by VSC but are not covered in this guide.
+You should recognize that other approaches exist and you may accidentially discover them in VSC by clicking the wrong button!

+This guidance document is written in Markdown, and is meant to be viewed online, where GitHub will render the Markdown formatting and include images of the screenshots.
-The repository for this guide includes demos that can be run locally.
+But the repository (repo) includes demos that can be run locally, so it can be helpful to clone the repo and work with the folders and scripts.

-Some of what is covered in this guide is independent of VS Code.
+Much of what is covered in this guide is specific to VSC.
-The distinction will be spelled out.
+But any Python code or shell commands are not--they could be applied independent of VSC.

+The rest of this guide includes:

+* installing software (section 2), which can be skipped if Python and VSC are already installed,
+* PowerShell and other shells (section 3), which includes some important conceptual background but could be skimmed,
+*

 # 2. Installing software
 ## VS Code